-Although you may not immediately recognise the ways in which the host culture differs from your original culture, you can start detecting its existence by looking for 'red flags', i.e. your spontaneous reactions to the host culture such as 'they are stupid', 'they are rude'.
+Although you may not recognise the differences between the host culture and your original culture immediately, you can start detecting their existence by looking for 'culture shock' and 'red flags', i.e. your spontaneous reactions to the host culture such as 'they are stupid', 'they are rude'.
 These 'red flags' can be served as a warning sign, to warn you of the cultural differences that could lead to misunderstanding.
-When you have a 'red flag' reaction, you may start asking yourself, 'are these people rude or do they have a different rule for politeness?' and 'what have these people done that make me find them stupid?'.
+When you have a 'red flag' reaction, you may start asking yourself, 'are these people rude or do they have a different rule for politeness?' and 'what have these people done that make me find them odd?'.
 You can start looking for explanations for what you have noticed to be new or different.
-This can prevent you from jumping to a conclusion too quickly.
+This can prevent you from jumping to a conclusion too soon.